Table of Contents

 - Small Releases

 The development team is required to make small frequent releases of working software that customers can evaluate.
 The first release includes the smallest set of useful features set.
 Subsequent releases include newly added features.
 Small releases are important for both the customers and the development team, they provide necessary feedback to continue on the right direction.
 Here it is important to release early and often, adding a few features each time.

 Using systems metaphor or standards on names, class names and methods, and agreeing on uniform styles and formats to ensure compatibility among the work of different team members.

 - Simple Design

 In the designing phase, XP concentrates on keeping things as simple as possible and as long as possible.
 No extra functionality is added early with the assumption that it might be used later on.

 - System Metaphor

 Refactoring is a process of continuous design improvement to keep the design as simple as possible and to avoid needless clutter and complexity.
-Refactoring tends to removing redundancy and duplications and increasing the code cohesion while decreasing its dependences.
-Refactoring throughout the entire project saves time, increase quality, and improves understandability.
+Refactoring tends to remove redundancy and duplications and increase code cohesion while decreasing its dependencies.
+Refactoring throughout the entire project saves time, increases quality, and improves understandability.
 It should be supported by comprehensive testing to ensure that nothing is broken.